tosc/vim/README.md

 * BUG: When saving xml vim gives an error.
 Seems to be eclim who's doing it.
 * BUG: g:disableExternal doesn't disable omnisharp.

+* Fix my delimiterstuff.
+Dislike the fact that you don't see any typing until the entire thing is done.
+Maybe save last character to a global thing.
+If last key = new key then do the delimiterthing.
 * Move from using my omnifunctions to making an own complete common function.
 With this I can use fuzzy but still have my tabcompletion.
 * Look into neocomplete sources and use them better.
 * Change my buildcommands to use vimproc and output all the information to a buffer.
 Add a leader binding to kill the process and also make sure to kill it when you run something new.